 The Holy Qur'an, in its telling of the histories of the Prophets, makes an implicit claim to perfect historical fidelity.
 Among the most cherished and detailed of these narratives are the sagas of Prophet Yusuf (Joseph) and Prophet Musa (Moses) in the land of Egypt.
 These two accounts, separated by centuries, are set against the backdrop of one of antiquity's most formidable civilizations.
-It is here, in the titulary of the Egyptian sovereign, that the Qur'an makes a distinction so subtle, so historically precise, and so contrary to the universally available knowledge of the 7th century CE, that it serves as a stunning testament to its divine authorship.
+It is here, in the titulary of the Egyptian sovereign, that the Qur'an makes a distinction so subtle, so historically precise, and so contrary to the universally available knowledge of the 7th century CE..

 This is not a trivial semantic variance.
 It is a distinction that lay dormant and unappreciated for twelve centuries, its true significance locked away in the indecipherable hieroglyphs of a lost civilization.
 Only with the birth of modern Egyptology in the 19th century—the deciphering of the Rosetta Stone by Jean-François Champollion and the subsequent reconstruction of Egyptian dynastic history—did the world rediscover the historical reality that the Qur'an had preserved with perfect accuracy.
 This chapter will demonstrate, through a meticulous application of our scholarly protocol, that this differential use of royal titles is not a coincidence, a lucky guess, or a stylistic choice.
-It is a verifiable historical miracle, an anachronism that should have been but miraculously was not, constituting an unmistakable signature of the All-Knowing Creator.
+It is a verifiable historical sign, an anachronism that should have been but miraculously was not, constituting clear evidence of its origin from the All-Knowing Creator.

 وَقَالَ الْمَلِكُ ائْتُونِي بِهِ ۖ فَلَمَّا جَاءَهُ الرَّسُولُ قَالَ ارْجِعْ إِلَىٰ رَبِّكَ فَاسْأَلْهُ مَا بَالُ النِّسْوَةِ اللَّاتِي قَطَّعْنَ أَيْدِيَهُنَّ ۚ إِنَّ رَبِّي بِكَيْدِهِنَّ عَلِيمٌ